astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

-Exports configuration data to a file other than the master configuration file.
+Exports projectFileRenamerConfiguration data to a file other than the master projectFileRenamerConfiguration file.

 ##### Parameters